I have children with different last names in our home. How should I enter them?

 Example: Four children in one home with three unique parent sets

 - Betty Jones-Adams and Mike Adams have four children living in their home.
-Matthew Jones, Jack Jones and Bridget Adams are from their previous marriages.
+Bridget Adams (his) and Matthew Jones, Jack Jones (hers) are from their previous marriages.
 Together they have a son, Tyler Adams.

-- Mathew and Jack's mother provides their 2nd household.
+- Bridget's mother, Karen, provides her 2nd household.
 She has remarried and has a new last name - Johnson.

-- Bridget's dad, David, provides her 2nd household.
+- Matthew and Jack's dad, David, provides their 2nd household.

 Since each child has a different parent/household combination to reflect, each will have their own family account.
 In this way, their contact information accurately reflects their personal household arrangements.
 Here's how this might look: